 With Murders On The Rise, 2017 On Track To Be One Of Mexico's Deadliest Years

 Murder is on the rise in Mexico.
 Ten years after the government launched its war on drugs and sent the military to combat cartels, homicides are at levels not seen since the height of that offensive.
-The violence is widespread, but remains most prevalent in a few hard-hit towns and cities.
+The violence is widespread, but it remains most prevalent in a few hard-hit towns and cities.

 Hugo del Angel says his city, Ecatepec, a sprawling, struggling suburb of nearly 2 million outside Mexico City, is definitely high on that list.